-Demand for our marine construction services remains strong.
-We continue to see solid demand to help maintain and expand the infrastructure that facilitates the movement of goods and people on or over waterways.
-Specifically, we continue to see bid opportunities from our private sector energy-related customers as they expand their marine facilities related to the storage, transportation and refining of domestically produced energy.
-Over the long-term, we expect to see some bid opportunities in this sector from petrochemical-related businesses, energy exporters, and liquefied natural gas facilities.
-Opportunities from local port authorities also remain solid, many of which are related to the completion of the Panama Canal expansion project.
-Additionally, bid opportunities related to coastal restoration funded through the Resource and Ecosystems Sustainability, Tourist Opportunities and Revived Economies of the Gulf Coast States Act (the "RESTORE Act") may arise throughout 2020.
-We believe our current equipment fleet will allow us to better meet market demand for projects from both our public and private customers in the future.
+Demand for our marine construction services continues, given our differentiated capabilities and service offering within the space.
+We continue to see bid opportunities to help maintain and expand the infrastructure that facilitates the movement of goods and people on or over waterways.
+However, we have some concerns about the short term outlook for and are closely monitoring the short and long-term cruise line capital expenditures as their current demand has been severely impacted by COVID-19.
+Further, while we currently see bid opportunities from our private sector energy-related customers as they expand their marine facilities related to the storage, transportation and refining of domestically produced energy, we recognize that the timing of project awards may be impacted as a result of volatility of oil prices due to COIVD-19 related uncertainties.
+Over the long-term, we expect to see bid opportunities from local port authorities will also remain over the long-term, many of which are related to the widened Panama Canal.
+Additionally, bid opportunities related to coastal restoration funded through the Resource and Ecosystems Sustainability, Tourist Opportunities and Revived Economies of the Gulf Coast States Act (the "RESTORE Act") may arise into 2021.
+We believe our current equipment fleet will allow us to better meet market demand for projects from both our public and private customers.